Champions Cup (All-Ireland)

-The Champions Cup (known as the Unite the Union Champions Cup for sponsorship purposes) is a cross-border association football super cup inaugurated in 2019 that features the league champions from both football associations on the island of Ireland.
-The competition sees the League of Ireland Premier Division champions from the Republic of Ireland face the NIFL Premiership champions from Northern Ireland.
-The Champions Cup is the successor to the Setanta Sports Cup, the previous all-Ireland competition which ran from 2005 until 2014.
-The Champions Cup is sponsored by Unite the Union, the British and Irish trade union.
+The Champions Cup (known as the Unite the Union Champions Cup for sponsorship purposes) was a cross-border association football super cup, run for a single edition in 2019, that featured the league champions from both football associations on the island of Ireland.
+The competition saw the League of Ireland Premier Division champions from the Republic of Ireland face the NIFL Premiership champions from Northern Ireland.
+The Champions Cup was the successor to the Setanta Sports Cup, the previous all-Ireland competition which ran from 2005 until 2014.
+The Champions Cup was sponsored by Unite the Union, the British and Irish trade union.
+The 2019 edition was the only one contested and, as of 2022, there was reportedly little prospect of the competition returning.

 History

-The Champions Cup is the seventh major all-Ireland competition since Irish football was split into two jurisdictions following the partition of Ireland in 1921.
-Previous competitions include the Dublin and Belfast Intercity Cup (1941–1949), the North-South Cup (1961–1963), the Blaxnit Cup (1967–1974), the Texaco Cup (1973–1975), the Tyler Cup (1978–1980), and the Setanta Sports Cup (2005–2014).
+The Champions Cup was the seventh major all-Ireland competition since Irish football was split into two jurisdictions following the partition of Ireland in 1921.
+Previous competitions included the Dublin and Belfast Intercity Cup (1941–1949), the North-South Cup (1961–1963), the Blaxnit Cup (1967–1974), the Texaco Cup (1973–1975), the Tyler Cup (1978–1980), and the Setanta Sports Cup (2005–2014).
 There was also the Irish News Cup (1995–1999), however this is not counted among the major all-Ireland competitions, as neither the league champions or the cup winners were invited.

 The final edition of the previous all-Ireland competition, the Setanta Sports Cup, took place in 2014.
 Linfield and Cliftonville declined the invitation to take part, citing inconvenient fixture scheduling and reduced prize money as their reasons for deciding not to enter.
 As a result, Ballinamallard United and Coleraine were invited to take part instead, and the tournament did eventually take place – for what turned out to be the final time.
 The withdrawal of two high-profile Northern Ireland Football League clubs was a major blow for the competition, and raised doubts regarding its future.
 The 2015 tournament was initially scheduled to take place as planned, with four clubs from each league.
 However, in May 2015, NIFL clubs again voiced concerns over fixture scheduling – particularly plans for midweek games.
 When suitable fixture dates could not be agreed upon by the clubs, the competition was ultimately postponed until 2016.
 However, the 2016 tournament did not materialise.
 In December 2015, principal sponsor Setanta Sports was acquired by Eir and became Eir Sport in 2016, with the competition eventually being scrapped.